A core in a star-forming disc as evidence of inside-out growth in the early Universe: Methods

-Fig. \ref{fig:image_color} shows images of the galaxy in the F277W band (upper left panel), the F356W band (upper middle panel), the F410M band (upper right panel) and the PSF-matched radial profiles of the F356W-F410M and F277W-F356W colour (bottom panel).
+Fig. \ref{fig:image_color} shows images of the galaxy in the F277W band (upper left panel), the F356W band (upper middle panel), the F410M band (upper right panel), and the PSF-matched radial profiles of the F356W-F410M and F277W-F356W colour (bottom panel).
 The radial colour profile is computed from the PSF-matched images (PSF-matched to F444W) in order to remove gradient effects resulting from the wavelength-dependent PSF.
-Interestingly, we find opposite trends for the two colours: the F356W-F410M colour gets redder towards the outskirts, while the F277W-F356W colour is getting bluer.
-Since the F356W-F410M colour traces mainly the emission line excess ([OIII] and H$\beta$ lines), we find that those emission lines get more prominent towards the outskirts.
-On the other hand, the F277W-F356W colour traces the rest-frame 4000\AA\/ spectral region, implying that the centre shows a Balmer/4000\AA-break, while the outskirts shows a Balmer jump.
-This indicates that the outskirts -- dominated by the disc as shown below -- has younger stellar population than the central region.
+Interestingly, we find opposite trends for the two colours: the F356W-F410M colour gets redder toward the outskirts, while the F277W-F356W colour gets bluer.
+Since the F356W-F410M colour traces mainly the emission line excess ([OIII] and H$\beta$ lines), we find that those emission lines become more prominent towards the outskirts.
+On the other hand, the F277W-F356W colour traces the rest-frame 4000\AA\/ spectral region, implying that the centre shows a Balmer/4000\AA-break, while the outskirts show a Balmer jump.
+This indicates that the outskirts have a younger stellar population than the central region.
 Interestingly, the ionised gas of \jnamespace is actually consistent with a rotationally supported component with $v(r_{\rm eff})/\sigma_0\approx1.3$, as recently shown in \cite{DeGraaff2023}.